candy-lang/candy/README.md

 # 🍭 Candy

-A sweet programming language that is robust, minimalistic, and expressive.
+A sweet, functional programming language that is robust, minimalistic, and expressive.

 Many programming languages have a strict separation between compile-time and runtime errors.
 Sometimes, this border can seem arbitrary: